-William Knudsen Fellowship
+Knudsen Industrial Strategy Fellowship

 William Knudsen was an engineer and auto executive who who helped convert the American economy into a wartime production powerhouse during World War II.
 Commissioned directly as a Lieutenant General, he led the largest industrial mobilization in history—transforming American factories into the Arsenal of Democracy.
 Today, the U.S. once again needs technically skilled builders to engage with policy and help reconstruct the nation’s industrial base.